 Median EBITDA multiple: CEE vs. the rest of Europe

-The median EBITDA multiple used in M&A transactions in the CEE region was lower than that of the rest of Europe for most of 2003 to 2022.
+The median EBITDA multiple used in M&A transactions in the CEE region was lower than that of the rest of Europe for most of 2003 to 2023.
 We saw considerable volatility during recessionary periods in 2008 and early 2020.
 In 2021, the median EBITDA multiple almost doubled to 11.7x, but it fell to 6.2x in 2022.
+In 2023, the median EBITDA multiple paid on transactions bounced back to 8.7x.

 To gain a deeper understanding of long-term trends and mitigate the effect of short-term volatility, we have incorporated the 3-year moving average for CEE’s median EBITDA multiple.
-By comparing it to the median EBITDA multiple for the rest of Europe, we observe a discernible trend of an expanding CEE discount over the past few years.
+By comparing it to the median EBITDA multiple for the rest of Europe, we observe a discernible trend of an expanding CEE discount developing until 2022.
+The discount reached its widest spread in 2022, with the EBITDA multiple in the rest of Europe at 13.1x, while the multiple in Central and Eastern Europe (CEE) dropped to a historically low 6.2x, resulting in a spread of 6.9x.
+By 2023, this spread was nearly eliminated, shrinking to just 0.2x, as the median EBITDA multiples in the rest of Europe fell from 13.1x to 9.0x.
+This decline in the rest of Europe, down to historical averages of 9.5x, was primarily driven by shifting investor sentiment and ongoing macroeconomic uncertainty, leading to a normalization of valuations.

-The CEE discount results from several factors, including smaller deal sizes, less intense buyer competition, and more significant market fragmentation.
+The CEE discount has historically resulted from several factors, including smaller deal sizes, less intense buyer competition, and more significant market fragmentation.
 Moreover, elevated political and economic risks in certain countries have also contributed to this discount.
-Finally, it’s worth noting that several CEE nations have higher risk-free rates, which are utilized for discounting future cash flows, ultimately leading to lower valuations.
+Finally, it’s worth noting that several CEE nations have higher equity risk premiums, which are utilized for discounting future cash flows, ultimately leading to lower valuations.

 Revenue EBITDA multiple: CEE vs. the rest of Europe